Skip to main content

 Polymorphic Cataloging Components

-Different asset types, books, magazines, and encyclopedias shared similar data entry patterns but had unique fields.
-Rather than duplicating components, I built a polymorphic class that handled multiple asset types and switched views based on the cataloging context.
+Different asset types, books, magazines, and encyclopedias, shared a lot of the same data-entry patterns but each had their own fields.
+Rather than duplicate components for every type, I built a polymorphic class that handled multiple asset types and swapped views based on the cataloging context.

-This was pre-props AngularJS, so I used a class-based approach.
-It reduced code duplication significantly and made the UI flexible enough to handle new asset types without major rewrites.
+This was pre-props AngularJS, so I went with a class-based approach.
+It cut the code duplication way down and made the UI flexible enough to take on new asset types without a major rewrite each time.

 The Impact